- College of Liberal Arts Advising

 Social science explores the social interactions that occur in culture, society, and politics.
 The faculty integrates the study of local, national, and international issues with an understanding of the global context in which they occur.
 Metropolitan State's program is unique in stressing the interrelationships among the various fields of the social sciences.
 The mastery of these fields of study—anthropology, political science, and sociology—is of growing importance to students' economic and civic viability as successful participants in this fast-paced, contemporary society.
 This focus gives the program special flexibility, allowing students to tailor a major to meet their individual needs and interests.
 Within this program, students are engaged in a highly disciplined process of investigation that encourages them to understand, analyze, and ultimately act upon the social environment.

 Graduates in social science are uniquely qualified for a variety of opportunities and leadership roles in both professional and community life.
 Employers and graduate and professional schools repeatedly confirm this assertion.
-They seek graduates with an aptitude for creative thinking, reasoning abilities, oral and written communication skills, sensitivity to cultural diversity, and a global perspective.
+They seek graduates with an aptitude for creative thinking, reasoning abilities, oral and written communication skills, advocacy and leadership expertise, sensitivity to cultural diversity, and a global perspective.

 Metropolitan State University prides itself on its outstanding faculty, which include professional educators and community faculty members who are both teachers and full-time professionals in their areas of expertise.
-Faculty in the Social Science department have received numerous teaching awards.
-In addition, they have been recognized for their applied work on local, state, and global issues.
+Faculty in the Social Science department have received numerous teaching awards and have been recognized for their applied work on local, state, and global issues.
 Faculty are committed to integrating theory and practice within the Social Science Department program offerings.

 In addition to being grounded in their specific academic disciplines, faculty seek to apply their knowledge both within and outside academia.
 Students also are encouraged to integrate theory and practice through a variety of learning strategies that include practical application.